-The Grief Resource Network features the entire spectrum of services, assistance, comfort, and guidance for those who are suffering from the loss of a loved one.
-Some specific areas include government resources, crisis relief assistance, meetings/events, regional service providers, grief-related research studies/data as well as book and movie recommendations.
-We are a network created by grieving people, for grieving people.
+The Grief Resource Network features the entire spectrum of services, assistance, comfort, and guidance for those suffering from the loss of a loved one.
+Some specific areas include government resources, crisis relief assistance, meetings/events, regional service providers, grief-related research studies/data, and book and movie recommendations.
+We are a network created by grieving people for grieving people.

 https://internationalgriefinstitute.com/ Investing in community resilience.

 Setting the gold standard for quality & ethical practices in aftercare through educational

 consulting & professional training for funeral and bereavement professionals.